Empowering Girls and Gender-Diverse Youth to Step Into Young Womanhood/Adulthood

 2. Community

 - Community is vital to ensure youth know that what they are going through is normal, that they belong and that adulthood is vastly diverse.
-Mentorship on its own can be isolating so we balance it with youth and women coming together in group settings.

 - Together we normalize ‘awkward’ discussions on menstruation or crushes.
 We create a culture of acceptance where diversity - of shapes, sizes, ethnicities, passions and personalities - is deeply celebrated.